 The H-1B visa category is available to persons who will be employed in "specialty occupations."
-Specialty occupations are defined by USCIS as occupations for which a bachelor's degree or equivalent in a specific academic field of study, or from a set of logically related fields of study, is required to perform the job.
-The H-1B candidate must in turn possess at least a bachelor's degree, or equivalent education and/or experience, in one of the specified and related fields.
+Specialty occupations are defined by USCIS as occupations for which a bachelor's degree or equivalent in a specific academic field of study is required to perform the job.
+The H-1B candidate must in turn possess at least a bachelor's degree, or equivalent education and/or experience, in the specified field of study.